Giving You Up: Background and composition

-Reception
+Critical reception

 "Giving You Up" received mixed reviews from pop music critics.
 In a review for About.com, Jason Shawahn called the song "a sultry little throbber" and wrote that its "Minogue at her best".
 Chris Taylor from MusicOMH was less impressed, and wrote that the song was "not one of Kylie's most inspired singles".
 Pitchfork reviewer Nick Sylvester called the song "a return to big sound Fever electro, but with subtler production: all the hacksaw synth is pushed back and sanded off, so Kylie's head voice doesn't have to go through eight additional filters to compete with the bristle".

+Chart performance

 "Giving You Up" entered at number eight on the Australian Singles Chart.
 It lasted seven weeks in the top fifty.
 It entered the Spanish Singles Chart at number seven, and peaked at six the following week.
 It lasted six weeks in the chart.
 The song entered the UK Singles Chart at number six and lasted ten weeks in the top 100.
 It reached number 137 in the Annual UK Singles Chart of 2005.
 "Giving You Up" entered and peaked at number twenty on the Irish Singles Chart.
 The song reached the top forty in other territories in Europe, including Finland, Belgium, Germany, Netherlands, and Switzerland.
 The song reached number 13 on the European Hot 100 Singles chart.

 Music video

-The music video for "Giving You Up" was directed by Alex and Martin and filmed in February 2005 in London, England.
+A music video for "Giving You Up" was directed by Alex and Martin and filmed in February 2005 in London, England.
+It premiered in February 2005 and was released commercially on the song's CD single.
+In 2006, the video was nominated for "Best International Video" at the 15th Annual MVPA Awards.

 The video features Minogue as a 17-foot tall, vampy, blonde giantess roaming through the streets and clubs of London at night.
-There are three sequences; the first features Minogue walking through a tunnel, the second of her walking through the streets and the third of her in a club.
+There are three sequences; the first features Minogue walking through the Beech Street tunnel under the Barbican Estate, the second of her walking through the streets and the third of her in a club.
 Throughout the video Minogue meets several people.
 In a sequence on the streets, she dances in front of a taxi cab that has stopped to let her across a zebra crossing.
 Minogue then heads to a club where she meets a shy man who is interested in her.
 In another scene on the streets, Minogue walks past three men, and begins to dance and sing to them.

-The video premiered in February 2005 and was released commercially on the song's CD single.
-In 2006, the video was nominated for "Best International Video" at the 15th Annual MVPA Awards.